arshjn/SharkOS/README.md

 The zip file includes 7 txt files.

-&quot;ProgramList.txt&quot; is the file where you can specify which programs you want to run, and at what time.
+"ProgramList.txt" is the file where you can specify which programs you want to run, and at what time.
 Remember to add these in ascending order of arrival times.

-&quot;AddProg.txt&quot; is a program to sum in the values of all memory contents from 100 to 109, and store the result in 200.
+"AddProg.txt" is a program to sum in the values of all memory contents from 100 to 109, and store the result in 200.
 For demonstration, values are first stored in 100 through 109.

-&quot;DecrementProg.txt&quot; decrements the value stored in location 201 by one until the result is zero.
+"DecrementProg.txt" decrements the value stored in location 201 by one until the result is zero.
 For demonstration, the value in 201 is set to **85** in the program.

-&quot;IncrementProg.txt&quot; increments the value stored in location 301 by two until the value
+"IncrementProg.txt" increments the value stored in location 301 by two until the value

 has been increased by 20.
 For demonstration, the value in 301 has been set to **34**.

-&quot;Prog.txt&quot; loads a 150, stores it, then subtracts it from a 150.
+"Prog.txt" loads a 150, stores it, then subtracts it from a 150.
 The result is stored in 151.

-&quot;Program.txt&quot; sums three numbers and stores the result.
+"Program.txt" sums three numbers and stores the result.

-&quot;Program1.txt&quot; loops subtracting 50 from 100 until the result is 0.
+"Program1.txt" loops subtracting 50 from 100 until the result is 0.

-The output is named &quot;SystemLog.txt.&quot; This file contains a log of the system, and a record of each instruction executed and from what process.
+The output is named "SystemLog.txt."
+This file contains a log of the system, and a record of each instruction executed and from what process.
 It also displays memory after every process is finished.